Hacker who stole unreleased Coldplay and Melanie Martinez tracks rakes in £42k – sentenced!

 How the Hack Was Uncovered

-The case came to light in June 2021, when Sony Music Entertainment reported to the International Federation of the Phonographic Industry (IFPI) that Upsahl’s cloud account had been compromised.
-40 unreleased tracks were stolen and illegally sold online.
+The crime came to light in June 2021 after Sony Music Entertainment tipped off the International Federation of the Phonographic Industry (IFPI) that Upsahl’s cloud storage had been breached.
+Over 40 unreleased tracks vanished and were sold illegally.
+Further investigations revealed an online forum trading stolen songs from Sony, Warner, and Universal artists.
+The trail led directly to Dalziel.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.